Somatic-Concentric Sex Therapy

 Sexuality is the most complex aspect of the social and emotional human being.
 We depend so much on our relationships for love, support, and inspiration.
 Yet, when we are given so many mixed messages about sexuality and the body, conflicting "do's" and "do not's," we often find ourselves struggling to navigate our intimate relationships with partners and lovers, as well as our relationship to our own body full of needs and desires.

-Somatic-Concentric Sex Therapy (S-CST) provides you with an easeful structure to navigate this often tricky sexual terrain and cultivate mindful eroticism.
+Somatic-Concentric Sex Therapy (S-CST) provides you with an easeful, body-centered, psychotherapeutic structure to navigate this often tricky sexual terrain and cultivate bodyful eroticism.
 This structure helps to navigate the sex-negative beliefs that we have acquired as social beings, creating a safer space for sexuality.
-Sexual diversity, gender embodiment, access to pleasure, and quality of focus are all impacted by the relationships and the communities in which we are live and grow.
+Sexual diversity, gender embodiment, access to pleasure, embodied consent, and quality of focus are all impacted by the relationships and the communities in which we are live and grow.

 By utilizing Erotic Bodyfulness, a whole-body mindfulness practice, S-CST offers a model to oscillate between the microscopic lens and the wide-angle lens (between narrow focus and panoramic attention) to see the impact of being an the individual standing in the middle of ever-widening concentric circles of social interdependence.
 The more you learn your somatic landscape, and how your sexuality is interconnected with your world, the better you can understand and support your whole sexual self.